navidcy/KolmogorovFlow/README.md

 # KolmogorovFlow

 Study of the stability of Kolmogorov flow.
-The code is written in [Julia](https://julialang.org).
+The code is written in [Julia](https://julialang.org) and utilizes the Julia package [GeophysicalFlows.jl](http://github.com/FourierFlows/GeophysicalFlows.jl).

 ## Installation